GTMStack

 Most teams end up somewhere in between.
 A common pattern for a 100-person GTM team:

-• Core platform (CRM + marketing automation): One vendor, typically Salesforce + Marketing Cloud or HubSpot’s full suite.
+• Core platform (CRM + marketing automation): One vendor.

-• Specialized tools for 2-3 functions where the core platform falls short: A dedicated sales engagement tool, a dedicated intent data provider, a dedicated analytics platform.
+• Specialized tools for 2-3 functions where the core platform falls short.

 Evaluation Criteria Beyond Features

 Feature comparison matrices are table stakes.
-Every vendor passes the feature checklist because they all do roughly the same things.
-The criteria that actually differentiate tools are harder to evaluate but more important to get right.
+Every vendor passes the feature checklist.
+The criteria that actually differentiate tools are harder to evaluate but more important.

 API Quality

-We covered this in depth in our API-first GTM architecture post, but the summary: read the API documentation before you buy.
+We covered this in depth in our API-first GTM architecture post.
+The summary: read the API documentation before you buy.
 Check rate limits, webhook support, versioning policy, and SDK availability.
-A tool with a poor API will limit every integration and automation you try to build on top of it.
+A tool with a poor API will limit every integration you build.

 Data Portability

 Can you get your data out?
-Not just individual records via the UI, but bulk exports of all data, including historical activity logs, custom objects, and relationship data.
-Some vendors make data export easy (full database dumps, API access to all objects).
+Not just individual records via the UI, but bulk exports of all data, including historical activity logs and custom objects.
+Some vendors make data export easy.
 Others make it deliberately difficult to increase switching costs.

 Test the export capability during your evaluation.
-Request a full data export from the sandbox environment.
+Request a full data export from the sandbox.
 If it takes more than a day or requires contacting support, factor that friction into your decision.

 Pricing Model Transparency

 GTM tool pricing has become opaque.
-Headline prices hide per-seat costs, per-contact costs, per-email costs, overage fees, and add-on charges that can double your bill at scale.
+Headline prices hide per-seat costs, per-contact costs, overage fees, and add-on charges that can double your bill at scale.

 During evaluation, build a total cost model for three scenarios: